neginraoof/CustomOperators/README.md

 ```

 In the repository, you can find our example group norm implementation along with a sample ONNX Runtime unit test to verify the expected output.
-To build your custom operator with the reuiqred dependencies, you can use cmake.
-Add a file named ```CMakeLists.txt``` under the same directory where you have the ONNX Runtime source files.
+You can use cmake to build your custom operator with the required dependencies.
+Add a file named ```CMakeLists.txt``` under the same directory where you have your source files.

-You can link the reuiqred libraries using ```target_link_libraries``` :
+You can link the required libraries in your cmake file using ```target_link_libraries``` :
 ```
 find_library(ONNXRUNTIME_LIBRARY onnxruntime HINTS <PATH_TO_YOUR_INSTALLATION_DIRECTORY>)
 target_link_libraries(customop PUBLIC ${ONNXRUNTIME_LIBRARY})